 The college has a mechanism for annual external audit through a registered chartered accountant.
 The government audit was done regularly on annual basis till 2006-07.
 Since 2008, the college has been receiving grant directly from the UGC, and as such, the State audit has stopped.
-Annual accounts up to the financial year ended on 31st March 2020 and were audited by external auditors.
-There were no significant/major objections raised by the auditors.
-College has submitted audited account statements for the past ten years from the financial year 2007-08 to 2017-18 to UGC.
+Annual accounts for the financial year 2018-19 were audited by external auditors.
+There were no significant or major objections raised by the auditors.
+College has submitted audited account statements for the past ten years from the financial year 2007-08 to 2017-18 to UGC and it is under process there.